MooseCowBear/odin-project-basic-ruby-projects/README.md

 ## Stock Picker

 Takes an array of numbers representing stock prices.
 Returns the indices representing the best days to buy and sell, respectively.

+## Bubble Sort

+A ruby implementation of bubble sort.